 When applying for a credit card, you may find yourself in a conundrum.
 You need credit history to get a credit card, but you can’t build credit history without access to a line of credit.

 It may be frustrating, but there are ways for people with no credit history to get around this.
-And, yes, there are banks and lenders that will work with you.
+And, yes, there are banks and credit card issuers that will work with you.

 Getting a Credit Card With No Credit History